kylechua/gazetteerService/data/README.md

 Files in this folder:
-geonames_data.sql -- Database of locations with their geonameIDs and names in other languages listoflanguages.txt -- List of supported languages hierarchyMap.json -- Map of Key-Value pairs mapping geonameIDs to their children locations (e.g. "California" is a child of "USA") parser.js -- The scripts I wrote to parse the data
+geonames_data.sql -- Database of locations with their geonameIDs and names in other languages listoflanguages.txt -- List of supported languages parser.js, index.js -- The scripts I wrote to parse the data

 Data was parsed from:
 http://download.geonames.org/export/dump/